Javascript Madness Intro

 When you click on something displayed by your browser, the browser generates some mouse events.
 Normally these events trigger some default action by the browser, like following a link or bringing up a context menu.
 But it is possible to set up Javascript event handler functions that called get instead.
 These can perform some special action, and then they can either cancel the default action, or allow it to go forward.

 All browsers let you disable the default action of the left mouse button.
-I typically do this by ending the event handling function with the following code, which should cover all browsers:
+I typically do this by ending the event handling function with the code below, which should cover all browsers.
+(Note that if you doing Level 0 event handling, that is not using addEventListener() to set up your event handlers, then just returning false is sufficient.)

 if (event.preventDefault)